Houston hit by "catastrophic flooding" from Hurricane Harvey

-Hundreds of water rescues were underway in Houston early Sunday as torrential rain from deadly Hurricane Harvey caused “catastrophic flooding” in the city and across southeast Texas.
+Hundreds of water rescues were underway in Houston early Sunday, officials said, as torrential rain from deadly Hurricane Harvey caused “catastrophic flooding” in the city and across southeast Texas, the National Hurricane Center said.

 “This is a life-threatening situation,” said Michael Palmer, lead meteorologist at the Weather Channel.